pbrandwijk/pbrandwijk.github.io/_projects/2019-06-19-action-mdm.md

 - The establishment of standard form of describing the system requirements, first and foremost by defining the acceptance criteria of each user story.
 - The introduction of version control based on git.
 This also includes a code review process based on pull requests
 - The introduction of a structured deployment plan and performing a test run of this plan before the actual deployment.
 This greatly reduced the amount of incidents on production due to deployment errors
+- The integration with MuleSoft ESB, using secure HTTPS for two-way communication
 - The creation of open source tooling to assist various development tasks
 - The creation of a development framework to develop and unit test the business rules created for the system
-- The setting up of a fully automated regression test set
+- The setting up of a fully automated regression test set based on SOAP and REST web services
 - Establishing clear development guidelines so that development is done more uniformly and uses best practices

 ## Utilities